-Overtime, soil becomes compacted.
+Over time, the soil becomes compacted.
 This limits water and air from infiltrating the soil.
-Sir Walter Buffalo turf becomes unhealthy when it’s not getting the enough nutrients it need to grow.
-The solution to get rid of a compact soil is to aerate the lawn.
+Sir Walter Buffalo turf becomes unhealthy when it’s not getting enough nutrients it need to grow.
+The solution to getting rid of compact soil is to aerate the lawn.

-Aeration is the process of getting air into the soil by making holes into the ground.
+Aeration is the process of getting air into the soil by making holes in the ground.
 This is usually done by using a lawn aerator.

 What are the benefits of Lawn Aeration?

 Lawn Aeration helps relieve compaction in order to get nutrients into the root zone.
-It provides healthy oxygen supply beneath the soil.
-This helps turf roots grow and keep its blades thick.
+It provides a healthy oxygen supply beneath the soil.
+This helps turf roots grow and keep their blades thick.